Updated: 4 days ago

 Your initial application

 As a supplement to your I-129 form and other documents, a manager support letter can be used to assert your company’s perspective that the position meets H-1B requirements, particularly specialty occupation requirements.
-A letter describes the company, position and associated dutes, and the candidate’s allocation of time.
-An example support letter will be provided in a future post within ProfVal’s H-1B series.
+A manager support letter describes the company, position and associated duties, and the candidate’s allocation of time.

 Be sure that you are “critically evaluating the offered position at the outset and asking the foundational questions: is a baccalaureate level degree or higher normally required for the position?
 What is the industry standard for similar roles?
 What are the employer's normal practices for this type of role?
 Is the position so complex and specialized that a baccalaureate level degree or higher is required?”
 Samuel Chow (Fragomen)

 As a form of evidence for specialty occupation status, many attorneys will advise including an Expert Opinion Letter in your initial application.
-An Expert Opinion Letter from ProfVal is a letter written by a relevant expert (typically a professor) who is able to opine as to how or why a position meets specialty occupation requirements.
+A Specialty Occupation Expert Opinion Letter from ProfVal is a letter written by a relevant expert (typically a professor) who is able to opine as to how or why a position meets specialty occupation requirements.
+While ProfVal's letters are each highly customized, a typical specialty occupation letter is based on a specialty occupation EOL template that includes content commonly requested by the USCIS.

 You might be surprised to learn that “sometimes there is a strategy to not show all of your cards initially, and to instead hold back some information that can be convincingly presented when we get an RFE.”
 (David Raft of Global Immigration Partners).
 The rationale?
 An RFE gives you another opportunity to make your case while a denial is more challenging.